 Premier Members Credit Union was established in 1959 for members of the Boulder Valley School District.
 You’re eligible to join if you make a donation to Impact on Education, a charity in the Boulder Valley School District, and open an online savings account or youth savings account.

-As a member, you can expect perks, such as high interest rates on checking and money market accounts, no monthly service fee, no overdraft fees, and free overdraft protection.
+As a member, you can expect perks, such as high interest rates on checking accounts, no monthly service fee, no overdraft fees, and free overdraft protection.
 The credit union also offers an extensive network of branches and ATMs for your convenience.